rackerlabs/support-how-to/content/how-to/cloud-servers/vhosts-basics/index.md

 A web server (or a pool of web servers) can host several websites by using Virtual Hosts (vhosts).
 Vhosts allow several websites to share resources from a physical server.

-Vhosts can be IP-based or name-based.
-IP-based vhosts assign a different IP address to a web site, and **name-based** vhosts assign multiple hostnames to a single IP address.
-Vhosts keep track of websites in a web server, specifying the configuration of each web site.
+Vhosts can be IP-address-based or name-based.
+IP-address-based vhosts assign a different IP address to a website, and name-based vhosts assign multiple hostnames to a single IP address.
+Vhosts keep track of websites in a web server, specifying the configuration of each website.

 To check the vhosts configuration in Apache, enter one of the following commands: